+Why should you care about rugs?
 Rugs can be one of the biggest design elements in any room.
-The rug above in my bedroom transformed the look and feel of the room.
+The rug in the above picture in my bedroom transformed the look and feel of the room.
 Change just the rug and the whole room changes.
-This comprehensive rug guide will help you figure out which style rug you like.
+This comprehensive rug guide will help you figure out which style of rug you like.

-If you don’t know what kind of rug you want to buy or even what kind of rug is best for your space, take a look at and see what catches your eye.
-This post is gets into the nitty-gritty of rug types and what to look for when you are buying a rug one.
+If you don’t know what kind of rug you want to buy or even what kind of rug is best for your space, take a look and see which ones catch your eye.
+This post gets into the nitty-gritty of rug types and what to look for when you are buying a rug.
 All rugs are not created equal.

 As I have read more about rugs in my quest to see all my options I came across lots of terms that I had never heard before.
 I know Oriental, but what is Kilim?
 Flokati?
 Bessarabian?
 Scroll down to see which rugs look like the style you like.